C String Extraction: Standard, Custom & Multibyte Guide

 3.1 Obtaining Substrings Using strncpy

-Basic syntax of strncpy
+Basic Syntax of strncpy

 char *strncpy(char *dest, const char *src, size_t n);